GIScience/pytest-approval/README.md

 In case of releasing twice on one day add a micro number starting with 1:
 `YYYY.MM.DD.micro` (E.g. `2025.9.2.1`).

+To make a new release run `./scripts/release.sh YYYY.MM.DD`

 ## Alternatives

 *[Syrupy](https://github.com/syrupy-project/syrupy) is a zero-dependency pytest snapshot plugin.
 It enables developers to write tests which assert immutability of computed results.*